Proxy Denoising for Source-Free Domain Adaptation: Experiments

-\textbf{Comparison on generalized SFDA settings.} The generalized SFDA is an extended problem of closed-set SFDA, highlighting the anti-forgetting ability on the seen source domain.
-The same as~\cite{yang2021generalized}, we adopt the harmonic mean accuracy as evaluation protocol, which is computed by ${H}= ({2*Acc_s*Acc_t})/({Acc_s+Acc_t})$ where $Acc_s$ and $Acc_t$ are the accuracies of the adapted target model on the source domain and the target domain, respectively.
+\textbf{Generalized SFDA.} The generalized SFDA is an extended problem of closed-set SFDA, highlighting the anti-forgetting ability on the seen source domain.
+The same as~\citep{yang2021generalized}, we adopt the harmonic mean accuracy as evaluation protocol, which is computed by ${H}= ({2*Acc_s*Acc_t})/({Acc_s+Acc_t})$ where $Acc_s$ and $Acc_t$ are the accuracies of the adapted target model on the source domain and the target domain, respectively.
 Note that the $Acc_s$ is computed based on the source-testing set.
-The same to \cite{yang2021generalized,tang2024progressive}, on the source domain, the ratio of training and testing sets is 9:1.
+The same to \citep{yang2021generalized,tang2024progressive}, on the source domain, the ratio of training and testing sets is 9:1.
 To evaluate effectiveness, two generalized SFDA methods, GDA and PSAT-ViT, are chosen as additional comparisons.
-Based on Tab.~\ref{tab:gda}, it is seen that {\modelshortname}-V outperforms all comparisons in terms of H-accuracy, even those designed to imitate forgetting.
+Based on Tab.~\ref{tab:gda}, it is seen that {\modelshortname}-V outperforms all comparisons in terms of H-accuracy besides PSAT-ViT with anti-forgetting design (by a tiny gap of {\bf 0.2}\%).
 Meanwhile, both {\modelshortname}-R and {\modelshortname}-V deliver balanced results across the source and target domains.
 This is due to the correction in the proxy denoising, which incorporates information from the source model, thereby mitigating forgetting of the source domain.